Julia is a graphic designer and branding consultant working across a variety of sectors, from culture and NGO, to finance, education and technology.

 Having previously worked at BBC Worldwide and world-renowned branding agency Johnson Banks, in 2017 she formed 31% Wool with Angela to creatively solve problems for clients in interesting and unusual ways, with a firm focus on rationale.
 The verbal side of a project is as important to her as the visual side – the crossover between design and strategy being paramount.

 Julia co-founded and writes for the Croydonist, a cultural blog about the South London borough of Croydon, and talks about all things creative in the 31% Wool journal.
-Her writing on brand has also recently been published in the popular DK book 'Graphic Design for Everyone'.
+Her writing on brand has also been published in the popular DK book 'Graphic Design for Everyone'.

 Making a positive social difference through design is a priority, therefore her key projects are in the cultural, education and not-for-profit sectors.